ocaml/dune/doc/concepts.rst

   called when the files are not byte equals

 - By default, it will use ``patdiff`` if it is installed. ``patdiff`` is a better diffing program.
-You can install it via opam with:
+You can install it via Opam with:

   .. code:: sh